MrPowers/mack/README.md

 Running `mack.is_composite_key_candidate(delta_table, ["col1"])` on that table will return `False`.
 Running `mack.is_composite_key_candidate(delta_table, ["col1", "col2"])` on that table will return `True`.

-## Find Composite Key Candidates in the delta table
+## Find Composite Key Candidates in the Delta table

-The `find_composite_key_candidates` function returns a list of columns that can uniquely identify a row within the data.
+The `find_composite_key_candidates` function returns columns that uniquely identify rows in a DataFrame.

-Suppose you have the following Delta Table:
+Suppose you have the following Delta table:

 ```
 +------------------------------------+----------------+--------------+--------------+--------------+-------------+---------------+--------------+----------------------------+